-A data source is an instance of a data warehouse, database, reporting tool, …, or any other source of data in your analytical data landscape.
-Snowflake and BigQuery can be data sources in the Raito setting, your CRM or ERP application won’t be.
+A data source is an instance of a data warehouse, database, reporting tool, …, or any other source of data in your data landscape.
+Some examples are, Snowflake and BigQuery.
 You can have multiple data sources of the same type (e.g. multiple Snowflake accounts).

 Data objects represent all the data elements that can be found in a specific data source.
 A data object always belongs to a specific data source.

-For example, for a Snowflake data source, this hierarchy would look like this: data source > database > schema > table > column
+For example, for a Snowflake data source, the hierarchy of data objects would look like this: data source > database > schema > table > column

 An identity store, literally represents a store of identities.
 It contains accounts and (optionally) groups.

 Each data source has one native identity store linked to it, which cannot be changed or removed.
 This native identity store should contain all the user accounts that are known by the data source.
 It is synchronized by the CLI together with the data source.

 Next to that, also external (standalone) identity stores can be imported (e.g. Okta, Active Directory, …).
 These can provide additional information about the users.
 When such an external identity store is linked to a data source, the groups from that identity store can also be used when providing access to that data source.